BioinfoGP/SeqNjoy/README.md

     - Python 3 is required for genome indexing.
     - If Python 3 is not already installed:
         - **Recommended Option:** Download and install Python 3 from the official website: [https://www.python.org/downloads/](https://www.python.org/downloads/).
-        - Ensure that you check the option to **Add Python to PATH** during installation.
+        - During installation, check the option to **Add Python to PATH**.
     - **Alternative Option:** Install Python 3 from the Microsoft Store.
-    - After installing Python, verify its installation by running the following command in a terminal:
+    - After installation, verify Python is working by running the following command in a terminal:
      ```cmd
          python3 --version
      ```
-    - If python3 does not work and instead opens the Microsoft Store, you may need to adjust your system configuration:
-        - Check **App Execution Aliases** settings: Open **Manage App Execution Aliases** in the Control panel and disable the python3 alias for the Microsoft Store.
+    - If the `python3` command is not recognized or opens the Microsoft Store instead of showing the version, follow these steps:
+        1. Check if Python is added to your system’s PATH:
+            - Open a terminal and try running `python` or `python3`.
-        - Ensure that the installation path for Python is correctly added to your PATH environment variable.
+            - If neither command works, locate the installation directory of Python (e.g., `C:\Python39\`) and add it to your PATH environment variable.
+            - For instructions on modifying PATH, refer to [Python’s documentation](https://docs.python.org/3/using/windows.html#installation-steps).
+        2. If `python3` opens the Microsoft Store, disable the `python3` alias for the Microsoft Store:
+            - Open **Manage App Execution Aliases** in the Control Panel.
+            - Disable the alias for `python3` and/or `python`.

 2. **Perl**
     - Perl is required for sequence aligning